Dual Diagnosis Treatment Princeton, IL

 North Central Behavioral Health Systems - 18.5 miles from Princeton, IL

-North Central Behavioral Health Systems is a dual-diagnosis treatment center in La Salle, Illinois that provides treatment for mental health and substance use disorders that include mood disorders as well as paranoid personality disorder.
+North Central Behavioral Health Systems is a dual-diagnosis treatment center in La Salle, Illinois that provides treatment services for mental health and substance abuse disorders that include OCD as well as bulimia.

 Address: 2960 Chartres Street, La Salle, IL 61301 in La Salle County